 Where to catch Pigfish

 Pigfish are found in the Atlantic ocean from the Yucatan Peninsula to the Gulf of Mexico, Florida up to New York, northern Bahamas, and Bermuda.
-Juveniles prefer shoreline waters (depths less than 4 feet) where vegetation is present, whereas adults tend to stay in deeper water with silty bottoms.
+Juveniles prefer shoreline waters (depths less than 4 feet) where vegetation is present.
+Adult Pigfish tend to stay in slightly deeper water with silty, sandy or muddy bottoms.

 The following are habitats where you can catch Pigfish:

 How to catch Pigfish